 Reason 2: The greater scale means greater empathy

-I was always taken by Brene Brown’s explanation of empathy.
+I was always taken by Brené Brown’s explanation of empathy.
 She describes the exercise of being empathetic as lowering yourself into someone else’s pit.
 For this to occur it requires humility.
-But this doesn’t come naturally.
+But it doesn’t come naturally.
 Instead, we prefer to see life from our own perspective, rather than placing ourselves in the shoes of another.

 So why aren’t we kind all the time?

 If I were to finish here, then I suspect that you’d find this to be a little unsatisfying.
 We don’t need to look far to see that something about humanity is wrong.
 Why is there such great inconsistency with our actions?
 How come we can’t do good always?

 Often, we have a multitude of reasons for our bad behaviour – we were caught up in the wrong crowd, we were tired, it wasn’t a good time.
 These are the excuses we like to peddle.
 The problem is that we never take seriously our own responsibility.